caiorss/Functional-Programming/haskell/package_Data_Text.md

 for performance critical use, both in terms of large data quantities and high speed.

-This package can be installed with `$ cabal install text`

 ```haskell
  -- Convert String to Text